 Even if you haven’t heard of a Weimaraner, you have probably seen one.
 This blueish-grey dog is a classic short-haired dog whose loyalty will outdo most dogs.
-That can be a pro or a con depending on what you’re looking for out of a dog-owner relationship.
+That can be a pro or a con, depending on what you’re looking for from a dog-owner relationship.
 What else should you know about a Weimaraner before you get one?
 We’re here to help.

 Weimaraner Breed Fast Facts